sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding the Right Module.md

         sys.exit()
 ```

-- First of all if you notice in this script we have a standalone hex which is `625011af` gotten from the first result in the highlighted box we mentioned earlier and as you can se down the image below `0x` was stripped off
+- First of all if you notice in this script we have a standalone hex which is `625011af` gotten from the first result in the highlighted box we mentioned earlier (commented it cos it is not necessary, just for explanatory purposes ) and as you can see down the image below `0x` was stripped off
 ![](https://i.imgur.com/KvpK6R7.png)

 - then the line `shellcode = "A" * 2003 + "\xaf\x11\x50\62"` in which A is sent 2003 times with the TRUN command and the `"\xaf\x11\x50\62"` is still the number we had but starting from the back with \x (because of some x86 architecture)